DongchenTan/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Dalian University of Technology & Southern University of Science and Technology
+role: love you

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Dalian University of Technology & Southern University of Science and Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)